 Another consideration, which could become a new advertising technology trend, is more advanced targeting of CTV audiences.
 Ad firm Strategus is already offering solutions that include improved contextual targeting and better timing of running ads for a target audience.

 The growth of the CTV market also creates new difficulties, such as measurement, ad fraud, and campaign planning in fragmented markets.
 Pixalate’s 2020 CTV Ad Supply Trends Report found that up to 24% of CTV programmatic ads in the US were invalid traffic in 2020, while eMarketer predicts that by 2023, global ad fraud will cost the industry $100bn.

 Experts say that this situation could be brought under control through the adoption of new industry standards.
 One successful tactic is ads.txt — a text file released by the Interactive Advertising Bureau (IAB) Tech Lab which publishers can place on their websites to give ad buyers a list of authorized vendors.
 Its adoption rate among publishers offering video inventory using programmatic participation has reached 80% since its launch in 2017.

 Make sure to check for details.

 According to Backlinko’s 2021 report on ad blocker usage and demographic statistics, some 42.7% of internet users worldwide use ad blocking tools at least once a month.
 Another problem is the low CTR for any type of ad.
-For example, SmartInsights notes that the CTR for ads on Google Search dropped from 2.5% to 1.55% in Q1 2020.
+For example, SmartInsights notes that an average CTR for ads on Google Search was 3.17%, according to September 2021 data.

 This points to one of the biggest challenges for AdTech developers: the need to come up with new and more engaging formats for ads.
 Possible solutions include more innovative design, additional animations, interactive videos, and native formats that look like related articles.